entropicalabs/entropica_qaoa/README.md

  - with `pytest tests/<testfile>` single tests can be run to check single modules.

 ## Contributing
-This project is hosted on gitlab and can be found at `https://gitlab.com/entropica/forest-qaoa`.
-If you have feature requests or already implemented them, feel free to send us pull request.
+This project is hosted on Gitlab and can be found at `https://gitlab.com/entropica/forest-qaoa`.
+If you have feature requests or have already implemented them, feel free to send us a pull request.